-Step 1.
+- Step 1.
 Select High Limit if you want to set the upper alarm limit for the measurement.

-Select Low Limit if you want to set the lower alarm limit for the measurement.
+Note that changing the label could change the alarm limits. - Step 2.
+Select Low Limit if you want to set the lower alarm limit for the measurement. - Step 3.
+Select the appropriate setting.